defagos/CoconutKit/README.markdown

 CoconutKit provides your with several kinds of classes covering various aspects of iOS development:

 * High-quality view controller containers (view controller embedding, view controller stacking) with several transition animations
+* Easy way to change the language used by an application at runtime, without having to alter system preferences
 * View controllers for web browsing and for easier table view search management
 * Multi-threaded task management, including task grouping, cancelation, progress status, task dependencies and remaining time estimation
 * New controls (text field moving automatically with the keyboard, new kind of segmented control)